wummel/vagrant-virtualbox-debian-base/README.md

  * Oracle VM VirtualBox >= 4.3
  * Vagrant
  * mkisofs for generating a custom Debian CD image
- * 7zip for unpacking the Debian CD image
+ * bsdtar for unpacking the Debian CD image
  * one of md5sum, sha1sum or sha256sum for Debian CD image hash check
  * recommended: gpg to verify the Debian CD image